 I own an on-line food business (Just Seti) that I established over a year ago but started working on it about 3 years ago.

 I’ve done so many different things before this in the past.
-I was a real estate agent going through college (that’s how I paid for my education).
+I was a real estate agent going to college (that’s how I paid for my education).
 I have a degree in Landscape Architecture from the University of California Berkeley, so, I’ve done design and construction work.
-I also worked for Clorox where I learned a great deal about customer interface, transportation, asset management and audit.
+I also worked for Clorox where I learned a great deal about customer interface, transportation, asset management, and audit.

 When she left for college, I reinvented myself.
 I sat down and thought: “What do I really want to do?
 Who do I really want to become?”

 The answers started with New York.
 I knew I wanted to move to New York even though the San Francisco Bay Area had been home for more than half of my life.
 And, I knew no one in NYC.

 I had been dreaming of New York for years and always wanted to work on Wall Street, without knowing in what capacity.
 I was open to any opportunity.
 So, I moved from the West to the East Coast.